Route turbulence forecast

 The route crosses mid-latitudes where the polar jet can influence flight conditions, though exposure is shorter than on genuine long-haul crossings.
 A large portion of the flight crosses open ocean (Indian Ocean), where upper-level conditions are generally smoother than over continental terrain.

-The North Atlantic track sees its strongest jet-stream activity from November through February, when winds commonly exceed 150 kt and clear-air turbulence is more frequent.
+The oceanic track sees its strongest jet-stream activity in the northern winter (Nov–Mar), when winds aloft are fastest and clear-air turbulence is more frequent.

 Most of the 15,341 km route sits in the mixed band with moderate jet-stream exposure.
 Historically that means occasional clear-air turbulence at cruise altitude is normal, especially in winter.

-Statistically, May–September sees the calmest conditions for this corridor.
+Statistically, Late spring to early autumn (May–September) sees the calmest conditions for this corridor.
 Within any season, morning departures see less convective (thunderstorm-driven) turbulence than afternoon flights.

 Block time is usually around 18h 20m direct, cruising at approximately FL410 (41,000 ft).
 Actual duration varies with winds — tailwinds can shave 15–30 minutes, headwinds can add 30+ minutes on this northbound sector.